mayariii/thewinjarapp/README.md

 - The user can view statistics about their wins (e.g. win streak (like habit tracking))
 - The dashboard displays a random win from the past (like Facebook memories, 'hey remember this? go you!!')
 - The user can select and export their wins in a format that can be shared - (e.g. might be useful in a work setting when it comes to performance appraisals so you can share with your manager)
+- The user can search through their wins
+- The wins can be assigned tags
+- The user can filter their wins by certain parameters e.g. date, tags
 - Allow user to have and update profile and have personalisation in UI, e.g. 'Hello {FIRST_NAME}'

 ### Technical / Project